-Australian Government Pledges to Invest $2 Billion in order to Provide Free or Low-Cost Training Courses
+Aus Government Invest $2 Billion in Free & Low-Cost Training

 The Federal Government has set aside $2 billion for new JobTrainer Skills Package in order to provide individuals with new skills and make upskilling into sectors which have richer job opportunities much more accessible, as we recover and prepare for a post COVID-19 economy.

 New JobTrainer fund will supplement up to an additional 340,700 Vocational Education and Training placements to help Australian jobseekers develop new skills and obtain further qualifications to open new pathways into employment.
 Specifically and most remarkably, the government have reserved $500 million of that fund to provide free or low-cost courses in skilled areas deemed as in need, with state and territory governments providing matching contributions.
 This will profoundly benefit the tens of thousands of people looking for new employment opportunities and the sectors and businesses employing them that are all suffering oppressive financial difficulty as a national bid to drive forward the keen recovery of the economy post COVID-19.